usgs/wdfn-blog/content/api_catalog.md

 <!--- LEGACY WATERML ACCORDION SECTION START -->
 <h2 class="usa-accordion__heading"><button class="usa-accordion__button" aria-expanded="false" aria-controls="a6">
-🕸 Legacy Web Services Still Uniquely Valuable <!--- ☎🕸👻 -->
+🕸 Legacy Web APIs Still Uniquely Valuable <!--- ☎🕸👻 -->
 </button></h2>
 <div id="a6" class="usa-accordion__content">
 <!--- ------------- -->

-Around 2007 we launched a generation of web services that output water data in an open-standard format known as [WaterML](https://www.ogc.org/standards/waterml).
-For years, these were our prime web-service offerings for water data.
+Around 2007 we launched a generation of APIs[^restful] that output water data in an open-standard format known as [WaterML](https://www.ogc.org/standards/waterml).
+For years, these were our prime API web-service offerings for water data.
-Although we are striving to phase these aging services out in favor of our new flagship services, they will yet be around for some time because existing client software already relies on them, and not all of their functionality has been conserved in our new flagship services.
+Although we are striving to phase these aging APIs out in favor of our new flagship APIs, they will yet be around for some time because existing client software already relies on them, and not all of their functionality has been conserved in our new flagship APIs.

-Each service listed below links to URL generation pages[^openapi] that serve as a form of concise, interactive documentation (a link to fuller documentation also can be found at the top of each of these pages).
+Each API listed below links to URL generation pages[^openapi] that serve as a form of concise, interactive documentation (a link to fuller documentation also can be found at the top of each of these pages).

 - [__Instantaneous values.__](https://waterservices.usgs.gov/rest/IV-Test-Tool.html)[^ivaka]  <span class="usa-tag">POPULAR</span> These
 are typically 15-minute measurements of phenomena such as gage height, discharge, water temperature, and much more.
 If you need only the most recent of these data, we recommend our new flagship SensorThings API (above).
-But if you need these data farther back into the past, this continues to be the service you should use.
+But if you need these data farther back into the past, this continues to be the API you should use.
 Its main output formats are tab-delimited file and WaterML.

 - [__Daily values.__](https://waterservices.usgs.gov/rest/DV-Test-Tool.html)[^dviv]  From the 1880s until around 2007, continuous